tapis-project/documentation/source/technical/jobs.rst

 Job Type
 --------

-An execution system can run jobs using a batch scheduler (e.g., Slurm or Condor) or a native runtime (e.g., Docker or Singularity) or both.
-Users specify how to run a job using the *jobType* parameter, which is set to "BATCH" to use a batch scheduler or "FORK" to use a native runtime.
-The jobType can also be specified in application definitions.
-The final value assigned to the jobType of a job is calculated as follows:
+An execution system can run jobs using a batch scheduler (e.g. Slurm) or a native runtime (e.g., Docker or Singularity) or both.
+Users specify how to run a job using the *jobType* parameter.
+This can be set to "BATCH" to use a batch scheduler or "FORK" to use a native runtime.
+The *jobType* can also be specified in application definitions.
+The final value assigned to the *jobType* of a job is calculated as follows:

 ::

     1. If the user specifies jobType in the job request, use it.
-    2. Otherwise, if the app.jobType != null, use it.
+    2. Otherwise, if the application defines the jobType, use it.
-    3. Otherwise, query the execution system and set jobType=BATCH if execSys.canRunBatch==true.
+    3. Otherwise, if the execution system specifies canRunBatch as true set jobType to BATCH.
-    4. Otherwise, set jobType=FORK.
+    4. Otherwise, set jobType to FORK.

 Directories
 -----------